mkhosi-cpu/Kubernetes/README.md

-# Kops

-Kops for a Cluster on AWS
+# Kops for a Cluster on AWS

+# Setup with Kops

-# Pre requites
+# Prerequisites

+- Domain for Kubernetes DNS records
+- Create a linux VM and setup
+  - kops , kubectl , ssh keys , awscli
+- Login to AWS account and setup
+  - s3 bucket ,IAM user for awscli , Route53 Hosted Zone

 # Log onto AWS ec2 instance using git bash